 The 24000 panel is the only one in this review with three USB ports.
 This is relatively noteworthy since it is only a 10W panel.
 What this feature says about the Bernet panel is that the battery is powerful.
 With the battery fully charged and it's in full sun, it charged two batteries up to 2% from 0% in 30 minutes.
 This is better than nearly all other panels in this regard, though the more powerful models, like the Anker PowerPort 21W and the PowerGreen 21W excel since they are more powerful overall.
 As a battery alone, the Bernet works excellent charging multiple devices, but relying on solar will not produce enough power to charge more than one electronic device at a time.

 This panel is pretty heavy, with the solar panels exposed, making it questionable concerning durability.
 Its weight makes it easy to drop, and an impact could result in damaging the solar cells themselves and even the battery inside.
-These factors gave the Bernet a lower score regarding durability, in line with Outad 7W regarding scores.
-The Outad has a lower quality overall construction, though, giving it a lower score than the Bernet.
+These factors gave the Bernet a lower score regarding durability.
+We preferred the Renogy 5W to the Bernet for a small capacity panel, mostly due to its durability.
+The iClever BoostCel is also a better option in terms of durability because it is much lighter and the battery itself is hidden behind the folding panel, protected by a layer of canvas.

 Weight & Portability